Bankoga/golem/docs/catch_22/08_an_illusion_with_translation.md

 ```

 From the back to the front!

+Ba dlu dla dlun dloday

 From the front to the back!

 People do not put the dots together.
-They never have, and never will
+They never have, and never will.
+Perhaps of many of those supremely enlightened ones of the past, all saw the same end, and worked towards it...
+With many thousands of years of foresight.
+For they were blind, and only thus could they see.

 For Logic is sufficient!